 You undergo psychological adjustments when you become a parent.
-One of the major ones concerns allotments of time, or so it appears to me.
+One of the major ones concerns allotments of time.
 That is, how you allot your future time on this planet in your head, and where you are going in life.

 When you have a child this all undergoes a massive shift.
 You start thinking in foreseeable allotments of five to ten years and that alone is frightening enough.